On Gorenstein Fano Threefolds with an Action of a Two-Dimensional Torus: Introduction

-In the present note we classify the non-toric $\QQ$-factorial Gorenstein log terminal Fano threefolds $X$ of Picard number one that come with an effective two-torus action.
-We use the approach to rational $T$-varieties of complexity one via the Cox ring based on~\cite{HaSu,HaHe}; see Section~\ref{sec:tvar} for a brief reminder.
-Recall that with any normal projective variety $X$ having finitely generated divisor class group $\Cl(X)$, one associates its Cox ring
+In the present article we classify the non-toric $\QQ$-factorial Gorenstein log terminal Fano threefolds $X$ of Picard number one that come with an effective action of a two-dimensional torus.
+We use the Cox ring based approach to rational varieties with a torus action of complexity one developed in~\cite{HaHe, HaSu}; see also Section~\ref{sec:tvar} for a brief reminder.
+The Cox ring of a normal projective variety $X$ with finitely generated divisor class group $\Cl(X)$ is defined as

 where we refer to~\cite{ArDeHaLa} for the details.
-For our Fano threefolds $X$ with two-torus action, the divisor class group $\Cl(X)$ is of the form $\ZZ \oplus \Gamma$ with a finite abelian torsion part~$\Gamma$ and the Cox ring $\mathcal{R}(X)$ is a finitely generated complete intersection ring with a very specific system of trinomial relations.
-Moreover, the variety $X$ can be reconstructed from the list of generator degrees in $\Cl(X)$ and the defining relations of the Cox ring $\mathcal{R}(X)$ which allows us to encode $X$ via these Cox ring data in compact manner.
-Let us briefly describe the main result of the paper; the detailed classification lists, containing in particular the Cox ring data, are provided in Section~\ref{sec:class-lists}.
+For our Fano threefolds $X$ of Picard number one acted on by a two-dimensional torus, the divisor class group $\Cl(X)$ is of the form $\ZZ \oplus \Gamma$ with a finite abelian torsion part~$\Gamma$ and the Cox ring $\mathcal{R}(X)$ is a finitely generated complete intersection ring with a~very specific system of trinomial relations.
+Moreover, the variety $X$ can be reconstructed from the list of generator degrees in $\Cl(X)$ and the defining relations of the Cox ring $\mathcal{R}(X)$ which allows us to encode $X$ via these Cox ring data in a compact manner.
+Let us briefly describe the main result of the article; the detailed classification lists, containing in particular the Cox ring data, are provided in Section~\ref{sec:class-lists}.

-\begin{classification} We obtain 523 families of non-toric, $\QQ$-factorial, Gorenstein, log terminal toric Fano threefolds of Picard number one with an effective two-torus action.
+\begin{classification} We obtain $538$ families of non-toric, $\QQ$-factorial, Gorenstein, log terminal Fano threefolds of Picard number one acted on effectively by a two-dimensional torus.
 Listed according to the possible divisor class groups, we have:

-Moreover, every non-toric $\QQ$-factorial Gorenstein log terminal Fano threefold of Picard number one with effective two-torus action is isomorphic to precisely one member of our 523 families. \end{classification}
+Moreover, every non-toric, $\QQ$-factorial, Gorenstein, log terminal Fano threefold of Picard number one with an effective action of a two-dimensional torus is isomorphic to precisely one member of these $538$ families. \end{classification}

+Note that being Gorenstein and log terminal, all varieties from Classification~\ref{classif:gorlt3folds} are canonical.
+The overlap with the classification of non-toric Mori--Fano threefolds coming with an action of a~two-dimensisonal torus given in~\cite{BeHaHuNi} consists precisely of the smooth quadric in $\PP_4$.
+The defining data of each of our 538 families are stored in the file~\cite{BaHa}.
+Moreover, we store in this file geometric invariants such as genus, codimension, anticanonical self intersection, Hilbert series, etc., which allows to extract varieties with given properties.